mkojoa/eazy-sms/README.md

 # eazy-sms
-This library aims to provide an easy way to integrate mnotify, hubtel sms gateway in your .netcore applications.
+This library aims to provide an easy way to send sms using mnotify, hubtel sms gateway , etc.. in your .netcore applications.